 - citrus curds, like my one true love, lemon curd

-- pie fillings like chocolate cream, fruit chiffon and sugar-cream Hoosier pie
+- pie fillings like chocolate cream, fruit chiffon, and sugar-cream Hoosier pie

-The stovetop method, usually found when prepping custards on the dessert side of the spectrum like crème brulée and ice cream, has two crucial steps that you’ve got to follow for custard greatness.
+The stovetop method, usually found on the dessert side of the spectrum in recipes like crème brulée and ice cream, has two crucial steps that you’ve got to follow for custard greatness.

 The following vanilla ice cream recipe, from The Ultimate Ice Cream Book by Bruce Weinstein, uses the basic techniques of scalding and tempering to create a custard base on the stovetop.

 The warm liquid brings the temperature of the entire mixture up more quickly, which means less time on the burner/in the oven (if you’re doing a flan/brulée), and less of a chance to overcook the whole thing.

 In this case, by dribbling the hot milk slowly and whisking quickly, you’re evenly increasing the temperature across the board so the eggs won’t scramble.

-- 1 2/3 cups milk
+- 1 1/2 cups whole milk

 - 2 large eggs

-- 2/3 cup granulated sugar
+- 1/2 cup (100 grams) granulated sugar

-- 2 tablespoons unbleached all purpose flour
+- 2 tablespoons all-purpose flour

 - 1/4 teaspoon kosher salt